Joint Energy Team

 The Joint Energy Team (“JET”) provides the mechanism needed for all City departments to share in the responsibility of energy management and partner in strategic planning for all initiatives related to buildings, vehicles, and energy.

-JET Committees
+FY25 JET Committees & Goals

 • 1.
 Municipal Energy Assessments Committee